zaaraa-z/fun-projects/README.md

 3- Video Player: a practice to customize "video" tag in html file without using "controls" attribute.

-4- Currency Converter: I am working on it!
+4- Currency Converter: a UI to convert currencies by fetching data.

 ## Contact